Skip to content

 Practical component

-The practical part brought the theory to life on the pitch.
+The practical part brought theory to life through direct implementation on the pitch.
 Coaches learned how to design engaging and adaptable exercises that promote movement, joy, and team spirit for everyone.

-On the first day, participants trained together with the team for people with impairments from FC St. Gallen – an inspiring exchange that linked theory with direct experience.
+- On the first day, the participants trained together with the Team for People with Impairments of FC St. Gallen – an inspiring exchange that connected theory with real experience.

-These encounters made it tangible how inclusion works on the pitch – through flexibility, mutual support, and genuine interactions.
+These sessions showed in a tangible way how inclusion works on the pitch – through flexibility, mutual support, and genuine encounters.

-In addition, Markus Kummer introduced the Jugend+Sport component, meaning the course is officially recognised as a licence renewal.
+In addition, Markus Kummer contributed the Jugend+Sport, component, meaning the course is officially recognised as a license renewal.

 Diverse participants – inclusion in practice